Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Limitations

 This work focuses exclusively on question answering (QA) evaluation.
 While QA is one of the most common and impactful applications of the LLM-as-a-judge paradigm, our findings do not directly establish that the same reference-adherence failures arise in other reference-conditioned evaluation settings, such as summarization, fact verification, or dialog evaluation.
 Extending the swapped-reference analysis to these broader tasks remains an important direction for future work.

 Second, our study does not propose a concrete method to mitigate the observed vulnerability.
-Instead, our goal is diagnostic: to isolate, characterize, and analyze a fundamental failure mode of LLM judges under reference–knowledge conflict.
+Instead, our goal is diagnostic: to isolate, characterize, and analyze a fundamental failure mode of LLM judges under reference and knowledge conflict.
 Designing effective mitigation strategies that reliably enforce reference adherence is a non-trivial challenge and lies beyond the scope of this work.
+One promising direction is fine-tuning LLM judges on datasets that explicitly instantiate knowledge conflicts, such as training instances in which the correct evaluation outcome requires overriding the model's parametric beliefs in favor of the provided reference~\cite{zhu2025judgelm}.
+Such targeted supervision could encourage judges to treat the reference as the authoritative signal, rather than a cue to be weighed against prior knowledge.

 Finally, our evaluation relies on artificially swapped reference answers, which can produce question–reference pairs that appear counterintuitive or implausible from a real-world perspective.
 However, this design choice is intentional and necessary to create controlled conflicts between the provided reference and the judge’s parametric knowledge.
 Crucially, the intended role of an LLM judge in reference-based QA evaluation is to follow explicit evaluation instructions and assess candidate answers with respect to the provided reference, regardless of its alignment with prior beliefs.
 Therefore, failures under swapped references highlight a limitation of current LLM judges, rather than an artifact of unrealistic evaluation settings.